 Internal audit function

-IA is part of the CEO's responsibilities and has direct access to the Audit Committee of the Supervisory Board as well as to the external auditor.
-The IA manager attends the meetings of the Audit Committee.
+IA is part of the CEO’s responsibilities and has direct access to the Audit Committee of the Supervisory Board as well as to the external auditor.
+The Internal Audit manager attends the meetings of the Audit Committee.
 The Audit Committee supervises the IA function and advises the Supervisory Board on its performance.
 IA reports to the Board of Management on audit-related topics, such as the effectiveness of internal controls, follow-up of recommendations and realisation of the annual audit plan.
-IA reports the main features of these topics to the Audit Committee and informs the external auditor.
+IA also reports the main features of these topics to the Audit Committee and informs the external auditor.

 The external auditor